verrazzano/docs/content/en/docs/monitoring/thanos.md

 draft: false
 ---

-Thanos is a group of components that seamlessly integrates with Prometheus to monitor your applications.
-You can install and configure Thanos components with Verrazzano and use long-term storage to store metrics.
-By using the Thanos console you can query for metrics across all Prometheus instances and long-term storage.
+Thanos is a group of components that seamlessly integrate with Prometheus to monitor your applications.
+You can enable and configure Thanos components with Verrazzano and use long-term storage to store metrics.
+By using the Thanos console, you can query for metrics across all Prometheus instances and long-term storage.
 Thanos also makes it easier to scale Prometheus horizontally and obtain a global view of data from multiple Prometheus servers.

 Advantages of using Thanos:
 - Long-term metrics retention